A Disturbance in the Force: The Case for On-Prem ERP

-My point is this: Don’t go to the Cloud just because that’s what everybody else is selling.
-Think long and hard about what benefit your organization will receive by transitioning to the cloud and, ultimately, make sure you’re doing what is best for you.
+My point is this: Don’t go to the cloud just because that’s what everybody else is selling.
+Think long and hard about what benefits your organization will receive by transitioning to the cloud and, ultimately, make sure you’re doing what is best for you.

 Even if that means sticking with an on-prem system for now.

 This is the fourth piece in a 6-part series on JD Edwards in the cloud.
 Read the rest: